Jaredk3nt/danggoodcode.com/static/posts/enums.md

 }
 ```

-You may have noticed the use of [Object.freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze), this is how we can attempt to guarantee immutibility and safety of our enum implementation. `Object.freeze` will prevent properties from being added or removed from our underlying JS object by "[failing] either silently or by throwing a TypeError exception"*.
-It will also prevent values from being changed, "the writable and configurable attributes are set to false..."*.
-With freeze and const we are able to get pretty much entirely to object immutability to ensure our enums aren't modified by us or another developer.
+You may have noticed the use of [Object.freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze), this is how we can attempt to guarantee immutibility and safety of our enum implementation. `Object.freeze` will prevent properties from being added or removed from our underlying JS object by "[failing] either silently or by throwing a TypeError exception"\*.
+It will also prevent values from being changed, "the writable and configurable attributes are set to false..."\*.
+With freeze and const we are able to emulate object immutability to ensure our enums aren't modified by us or another developer.
 Freeze does have it's limitations, it can only freeze one level deep in an object.
-In the implementation not only is the top level "enum" object being frozen but any custom defined values are being frozen at the top level.
+In the implementation not only is the top level "enum" object being frozen but any custom defined values are being frozen at the top level as well.
 This means that if you are assigning your enum values to nested objects the nested object is still in danger of being mutated.
-Make sure when doing this that you "deep freeze" your objects when assigning them to an enum.
-Deep freezing was left out of this implementation as it is not a pattern I use almost ever, but I wanted to be sure to point it out for anyone that might have that use-case.
+Make sure when doing this that you "deep freeze" your objects before assigning them to an enum.
+Deep freezing was left out of this implementation as the use of deeply nested objects isn't a pattern I see often, but I wanted to be sure to point it out for anyone that might have that use-case.

 > \* Quotes from linked MDN docs on `Object.freeze`